DeNA/Anjin/README.md

 </dl>

 In both cases, the key should be prefixed with `-` and specified as `-LIFESPAN_SEC 60`.

+> [!IMPORTANT]
+> Shown GameView window even in batchmode.
+> We have confirmed that it works with Xvfb, but since Unity does not officially support it, it may not be available in the future.

 ### 3. Run in Play Mode test